 The Temerty Faculty of Medicine recognizes the fact that some faculty may spend a large portion of their time in clinical work and teaching as opposed to scholarship and therefore are not necessarily known nationally or internationally.
 In this circumstance, a candidate may go forward for promotion to Associate Professor or Professor on the sole basis of excellence in teaching sustained over many years.
-Decanal Promotion Committees view the term 'sustained' to normally mean at least ten years, unless a strong case can be made for an exception wellpositioned with a rationale in the Chair's letter.
+Decanal Promotion Committees view the term 'sustained' to normally mean at least ten years.
+However, consideration of dossiers consisting of a period of eight or nine years of years will be considered, with a strong case/rationale being made by the departmental chair/departmental promotion committee.
+The Chair's letter should note the rationale.
 On this basis, the promotion dossier is not required to include documentation for Research, Creative Professional Activity nor Administrative Service.